-These past few months have been life-changing for many of us.
-With many workplaces moving to remote working, having to adapt to this situation, many businesses have closed down or cut costs, which means one thing: redundancies.
+These past few years have been life-changing for many of us.
+With many workplaces moving to remote working, or adapting to the cost of living crisis, many businesses have closed down or cut costs, which means one thing: redundancies.

-It's particularly challenging during a pandemic.
-A million thoughts always go through your mind: how am I going to pay for the bills?
+If you’ve been made redundant, a million thoughts always go through your mind: how am I going to pay for the bills?
 How am I going to get a new job now?
 What did I do wrong?

-These are absolutely normal questions to ask, but also one thing I want to say: this is not your fault and does not reflect you as an employee.
+These are absolutely normal questions to ask, but we want to make two things clear: this is not your fault and it does not reflect you as an employee.

-If you find yourself in this position my advice is don’t give up!
-I know it’s easier said than done and the circumstances are very different from when I was made redundant but there are companies that are still hiring, and this could finally be the opportunity to start your own hustle!
+If you find yourself in this position our advice is don’t give up!
+It’s easier said than done, but there are loads of other companies hiring, or this could finally be the opportunity to start your own hustle!

 Here are a few things that you can do: